MIO : Mutual Information Optimization using Self-Supervised Binary Contrastive Learning: Methodology

 We follow the same sampling procedure as in SimCLR \cite{simclr}.
 Taking a batch size of $N$, we augment each sample in the batch to obtain two augmented samples from each sample, forming $N$ pairs and $2N$ samples in total.
-We can form $4N^2$ pairs in total, out of which $2N$ are positive pairs and $2N$ are self-pairs which are discarded.
+We can form $4N^2$ pairs in total, out of which $2N$ are positive pairs and $2N$ are self-pairs, and these $4N$ pairs will not contribute to the contrastive repulsion.
 Thus, the total number of negative pairs that can be formed is $4N^2 - 4N$.
-In the figure \cref{fig:pa}, we show how the feature vectors are obtained from the samples in a batch and how they are arranged for the final step of calculating the loss. \cref{fig:pb} shows how the different pairs are obtained from the feature vectors.
+The MIOv1 loss can be expressed as follows:

+where $n' = n+N$, $T_P = 2N$ and $T_N = 4N^2 - 4N$.
+We can deduce a small relation between $T_P$ and $T_N$ which can be stated as $T_N = T_P^2 - 2T_P$.
+An illustrative example of how we obtain the sets of positive and negative pairs of samples is provided in Section 1 of the Supplementary.